 We get commissions for purchases made through links in this post.

 I don’t think I’ve ever been to a Midwestern potluck that didn’t have at least one kind of pinwheel, or rolled tortilla appetizer -- and there’s a reason for that.
 They are gosh darned delicious.
 And if you like the flavors of Mexican street corn -- charred corn, sour cream, mayonnaise, tangy cheese, lime juice -- just think how good they are smothered in cream cheese and wrapped up in a tortilla!

 You’re going to love these

 Make ahead.
 Pinwheel appetizers are an excellent make-ahead party dish you can prep the night before, roll up in plastic wrap and slice the next day.
-If you’re worried that the tortillas might get too soggy, wrapping them in plastic wrap does help.
+If you’re worried that the tortillas might get too soggy from the pinwheel fillings, wrapping them in plastic wrap does help.
 As an alternative, you could make the cream cheese filling the night before and roll it up in the tortillas the next day.

 Bright and fresh flavors.
 Everything about these pinwheels just screams bright and fresh: charred corn, tangy Cotija or feta cheese, lime juice.
 For a small appetizer bite, these really do pack a big punch of flavor.

 Easy, easy, easy.
 If you have ten minutes, you have time to make Mexican street corn pinwheel appetizers.
 Just stir, spread, and roll.

 How to Make Mexican Street Corn Pinwheel Appetizers